bockjoo/PodmanXRootD/README.md

 <pre>
 <b> A. Explanation </b>
-It appears the users in the podman user namespace need to exist for the users in the podman XRootD container to read and write files to the Lustre, /cmsuf
+It appears the users in the podman user namespace need to exist for the users in the podman XRootD container to read and write files in Lustre, /cmsuf
 <b> B. In Puppet, one can do something like:</b>
 See /cmsuf/t2/operations/ftl_create_podman_users.sh